koschaos/koschaos.github.io/pages/2023_recap.md

   A more recent book about AI (and synthetic biology) from one of the founders of DeepMind and, more recently, Inflection AI.
 It's another book I picked up after listening to a podcast interview between Mustafa and Scott Galloway.

   It covers quite well (IMHO) the increasingly rapid development in two keys areas (and several associated related areas) that may very well impact society quite deeply in the years and decades ahead.
-It paints a fairly complete picture, the good and the bad, from a leader in the AI field who leans more to the optimistic side (not a doomsayer) but he doesn't shy away from describing how it could go wrong too.
+It paints a fairly complete picture, the potential good and bad, from a leader in the AI field who leans more to the optimistic side (not a doomsayer) but he doesn't shy away from describing how it could go wrong too.

   > As an aside - if you haven't heard of DeepMind before (now a Google subsidiary), check out the documentary "AlphoGo" on Netflix about how DeepMind's AlphaGo AI program beat one of the top-ranked Go players in the world.

 - 📖 *Humankind: A Hopeful History* - Rutger Bregman, translated by Erica Moore, Elizabeth Manton

-  Technically, this is on my list as a 2014 book, in that I started it in December and finished it in January!
+  Technically, this is on my list as a 2014 book, as I started it in December but finished it this month!
 Yet another book from an author who was interviewed on Scott Galloway's podcast!!

-  If you pay any attention to the news media, you'd be forgiven for thinking that the world is doomed and humanity is f....screwed.
-There are have even been studies that seem to highlight the innate selfishness and cruelty of our species - the Milgrim experiment, the Stanford prison experiment, the broken windows theory of policing, etc.
+  If you pay any attention to the news media, you'd be forgiven for thinking that the world is doomed and humanity is f....screwed. 🤨  There are studies that seem to highlight the innate selfishness and cruelty of our species - the Milgrim experiment, the Stanford prison experiment, the broken windows theory of policing, etc.

   In an effort to highlight that there's a lot to be hopeful about when it comes to thinking about humanity, the author dispels these iconic stories and studies as either hoaxes or just really bad science.
 At one point during reading it, it almost felt like a vendetta against some of Malcolm Gladwell's writing, who covered several of these stories in his books!